feathers-plus/docs/source/v1/feathers-hooks-common/guide.md

 The `context => query` syntax shows the query can be dynamically modified based on information provided by the client.

-The `pagination:false` suppress pagination for this call, ensuring all the matching records are returned.
+The `paginate:false` suppress pagination for this call, ensuring all the matching records are returned.

 > Being able to create dynamic queries is an important concept to remember.